Scope of application

 Principle

-The aim is to allow an isolated mistake occurring in a system that normally functions satisfactorily not to result in a loss of rights (T179/87).
+The aim is to ensure that an isolated mistake in a system that normally functions satisfactorily does not result in a loss of rights (T179/87).

 Due care is understood as the care that the proprietor/applicant/representative (normally competent) would exercise under the given circumstances (T30/90).